 - Join a gym—gyms such as Carilion Wellness's four facilities open early and stay open late, so exercising before or after work is usually possible.

 - Exercise at your desk—run in place, do jumping jacks and try chair-based neck and shoulder stretches.

 More ideas for moving at work are on Living here.

 With age comes muscle and bone loss, so it is essential to stay active to keep up your strength and mobility.
 To get and stay active, try any of these:

 - Learn—take advantage of community-sponsored arts, fitness and dance classes.

 - Walk—add a few layers and head outside, or keep warm and dry by walking with a group at the local mall.

 - Stretch—yoga classes are available throughout our region at gyms and private studios.

 - Volunteer—stacking cans at the food pantry or delivering cards and flowers to hospital patients can be both physically and socially rewarding.

 Most of these options are suitable for all ages.
 And in our region, the most time-honored winter activity is to bundle up and take a hike.
 This time of year offers the added benefit of solitude, as fewer hikers are on the trails than in warmer weather.
-Dunham reminds us to consider both safety and physical limitations when doing outdoor activities such as shoveling snow or hiking.
+Just remember to consider both safety and physical limitations when hiking or doing other outdoor activities such as shoveling snow.